 No studies directly compared the effectiveness of syphilis screening in screened versus unscreened populations of nonpregnant adolescents or adults.
-Four observational studies evaluated detection rates using specific screening intervals in MSM or HIV positive populations outside the United States.
+Four observational studies evaluated detection rates using specific screening intervals in MSM or HIV-positive populations outside the United States.
 No studies evaluated detection rates or screening intervals in other population subgroups.
-A study of HIV positive MSM in Australia found that detection of asymptomatic early syphilis was higher among those screened every 3 months compared with those screened annually (8.1% vs. 3.1%, p=0.001).56 A study of HIV positive patients in London found that routine screening every 3 months detected more patients with newly acquired syphilis compared with screening every 6 months or more (7.3 cases [95% CI, 5.2 to 9.9] per 1,000 patient years vs. 2.8 cases [95% CI, 1.8 to 4.0] per 1,000 patient years; p <0.05).57 Another Australian study of MSM receiving automated reminders for syphilis testing demonstrated higher testing rates among men choosing 3-monthly reminders versus controls receiving yearly testing (67.0% vs. 39.9%, p<0.0001) and higher detection rates of early latent syphilis compared with controls (1.7% vs. 0.4%, p=0.008).58 A related Australian study that implemented a systembased intervention focusing on computer reminders directed at clinicians of high-risk individuals demonstrated an increased proportion of higher risk MSM who received a diagnosis of early syphilis that were asymptomatic when tested every 3 months versus annually (53% vs. 16%, p=0.001), but no difference among low-risk individuals.59
+A study of MSM living with HIV in Australia found that detection of asymptomatic early syphilis was higher among those screened every 3 months compared with those screened annually (8.1% vs. 3.1%; p=0.001).56 A study of patients living with HIV in London found that routine screening every 3 months detected more patients with newly acquired syphilis compared with screening every 6 months or more (7.3 cases [95% CI, 5.2 to 9.9] per 1,000 patient-years vs. 2.8 cases [95% CI, 1.8 to 4.0] per 1,000 patient-years; p<0.05).57 Another Australian study of MSM who received automated reminders for syphilis testing demonstrated higher testing rates among men choosing 3-month reminders versus controls receiving yearly testing (67.0% vs. 39.9%; p<0.0001) and higher detection rates of early latent syphilis compared with controls (1.7% vs. 0.4%; p=0.008).58 A related Australian study that implemented a systembased intervention focusing on computer reminders directed at clinicians of high-risk patients demonstrated an increased proportion of higher-risk MSM who received a diagnosis of early syphilis and who were asymptomatic when tested every 3 months versus annually (53% vs. 16%; p=0.001), but no difference among low-risk patients.59